adobe/commerce-cif-magento-extension/AggregatedServices/README.md

 1. Copy it under `app/code/Magento` directory
 2. Clear cache
 3. Enable module https://devdocs.magento.com/guides/v2.0/install-gde/install/cli/install-cli-subcommands-enable.html
+4. Obtain a guest cartId by making the following request: `POST /V1/guest-carts`
-4. Make requests to `GET /V1/guest-aggregated-carts/:cartId` without token as a guest
+5. Make requests to `GET /V1/guest-aggregated-carts/:cartId` without token as a guest, where ":cartId" is what was obtained in step 4
-5. Pass `productAttributesSearchCriteria` to fetch attributes in the same request
+6. Pass `productAttributesSearchCriteria` to fetch attributes in the same request

 # Magento aggregated guest cart sample